Garfield Kart 2: All You Can Drift – Release, Gameplay & Everything You Must Know

 FAQs

-Q: Can you pre-order Garfield Kart 2?
+Q: Can you pre-order Garfield Kart 2 – the game?

-A: Eight characters from the Garfield universe.
+A: Eight characters in the Garfield universe.

 Q: What multiplayer modes are there?